andwn/cave-story-md/README.md

 This is a rewrite/port of the popular freeware game Cave Story for Sega Mega Drive/Genesis.
 The engine uses many parts of SGDK, and written mostly in C.

 It should work on any console or emulator.
-Expect alpha quality.
+It's fairly stable at this point but gets buggier as the game progresses.

 ## Download
 "Stable" releases can be found in the [Releases](https://github.com/andwn/cave-story-md/releases) tab.

 For something more bleeding edge, try the [Nightly](http://www.cavestory.org/md/nightly.zip).

-Farthest reachable point in `master`: All Endings

 ## Control Defaults
 If you have a 6 button controller: